 The current members of our compensation committee are Dr. Lerner, Mr. Beier, and Dr. Goldschmidt.
-Dr. Melvin L. Rubin was a member of the compensation committee until his resignation from the Board of Directors on September 25, 2007.
-None of these individuals was at any time during fiscal 2007 or at any time prior thereto, an officer or employee of ours.
+None of these individuals was at any time during fiscal 2008 or at any time prior thereto, an officer or employee of ours.

 Corporate Governance and Nominating Committee